-The Elk Grove and Laguna Community plans were prepared by Sacramento County and, therefore, are consistent with the Sacramento County General Plan, and since the proposed project would maintain Sacramento County General Plan Land Use designations, the project would not conflict with applicable policies in either Community Plan.
+The proposed SOIA would maintain Sacramento County General Plan Land Use designations, and the project would not conflict with the general direction of applicable Community Plans.
 The Elk Grove General Plan Draft EIR considered the Elk Grove and Laguna Community plans in the land use and plan consistency analysis (Elk Grove 2003).
 The Elk Grove General Plan Draft EIR did not find that the Elk Grove General Plan or its planning area (in which the SOIA Area is located) was inconsistent with the Elk Grove or Laguna Community plans.
-Accordingly, the proposed SOIA would not be inconsistent with the Elk Grove or Laguna Community plans.
+Accordingly, the proposed SOIA would be consistent with the Elk Grove and Laguna Community plans.